This article may contain affiliate links.

 You can check the locations of all these hotels on the map at the end of the article.

-7. How to Get from Athens Airport to the City Center?
+7. Airport to the city

 When you're traveling from Athens Airport to the city center, you've got a few choices: